-On 29 January 2020, the government announced that from 1 March 2020, the Northern Rail franchise would be taken into public ownership.
+On 29 January 2020, the government announced that from 1 March 2020, the Northern Rail franchise will be taken into public ownership.
 We will announce the implications of this decision on the public finances in due course.

 East Coast Mainline

-On 16 May 2018, the government announced that from 24 June 2018, London North Eastern Railway (LNER) would take over the running of East Coast Mainline services.
+On 16 May 2018, the government announced that from 24 June 2018, London North Eastern Railway (LNER) will take over the running of East Coast Mainline services.
 On 31 August 2018, we announced that LNER would be classified to the public non-financial corporations sub-sector, effective from 14 February 2018.
 We will announce the implications of this decision on the public finances in due course.